The Crow (2024 film)

 The film entered development in December 2008, with Stephen Norrington stating that he would write and direct a "reinvention" of The Crow.
 It entered a complicated production process with various directors, screenwriters, and cast members attached at various points.
-Filmmakers Norrington, Juan Carlos Fresnadillo, F. Javier Gutiérrez, and Corin Hardy were initially signed to direct while Bradley Cooper, Luke Evans, Jack Huston, and Jason Momoa were all cast as Eric Draven during various points in development.
-Skarsgård was cast as Draven in April 2022 and Sanders was hired to direct soon after.
-Filming began in July, with locations including Prague and Munich.
+Filmmakers Norrington, Juan Carlos Fresnadillo, F. Javier Gutiérrez, and Corin Hardy were initially signed to direct while Bradley Cooper, Luke Evans, Jack Huston, and Jason Momoa were all cast as Eric during various points in development.
+Skarsgård was announced as Eric in April 2022, along with Sanders as director.
+Filming began in July, occurring in Prague and Penzing near Munich.